gabesullice/juissy/README.md

 // A client only needs a base URL.
 It doesn't need to know anything else! const client = new DClient('http://jsonapi.test:8080');

+// It's best to read the code beneath these comments, then fill in your gaps in
+// understading with these comments.

 // `client.all()` returns a Promise.
 You may specify a max number of resource to
 // retrieve, sorting rules, and filters too!
 If no maximum is given the client
-// will *lazily* resolve every resource on the server! client.all('node--recipe', { max: 3, sort: 'title' })
+// will *lazily* resolve every resource on the server!
   // The Promise returned by `client.all()` resolves to a cursor.
-  .then(cursor => {

     // You "consume" resources by specifing a function to run for every resolved
     // resource.
 This will run for every resource up to the given maximum or
-    // until there are no more resources available. return cursor.forEach(print('Initial'))
+    // until there are no more resources available.
       // `forEach` itself returns a Promise that will resolve to either a
       // function or `false` if there are no more resources available.
+          // The `more` function lets you increase the number of resources to be
+          // resolved.
+          // Once the maximum has been increased, you may consume the additional
+          // resources.
+            // While the second `forEach` call is "nested" here for the sake of
+            // example, you need not do the same.
+Just take care that `forEach` is not called again before the first `forEach` has
+            // completed.

+client.all('node--recipe', { max: 3, sort: 'title' })
+  .then(cursor => {
+    return cursor.forEach(print('Initial'))
       .then(more => {
         console.log(`There are ${more ? 'more' : 'no more'} resources!`);
         if (more) {

-          // The `more` function lets you increase the number of resources to be
-          // resolved.
           more(10);

-          // Once the maximum has been increased, you may consume the additional
-          // resources.
-          cursor.forEach(print('Additional'))
+          cursor
+            .forEach(print('Additional'))
             .then(evenMore => {
               console.log(`There are ${evenMore ? 'more' : 'no more'} resources!`);
             });

-          // While the second `forEach` call is "nested" here for the sake of
-          // example, you need not do the same.
-Just take care that `forEach`
-          // is not called again before the first `forEach` has completed.
         }
       });
   })